The Plastic Problem: Why We Have so Much Waste and How to Reduce it

 So glad you asked!

 • Reuse packaging whenever possible.
-This might include using glass jars to store food in the fridge instead of buying disposable plastic containers or reusing shopping bags.
+This might include using glass jars to store food in the fridge instead of buying disposable plastic containers.

 • Recycle effectively.
-If you have household recycling in your community, take the time to review their guidelines so that you only put out items that can actually be recycled in your bin.
-Including nonrecyclable items makes the process less efficient and less likely to be successful.
+If you have household recycling in your community, review their guidelines so that you only put out items that can actually be recycled by your provider.
+Including non-recyclable items makes the process less efficient and less likely to be successful.
 Choose to buy items packaged in materials you know to be recyclable.
 If you do use any plastic (cups, bottles, plates) while you are out, bring them home so that they can be recycled.

 • Support the efforts of environmental groups that lobby governments to take action by banning unnecessary plastics and encourage industry to invent better plastics or comparable alternatives.

 • When shopping, choose to support businesses that are committed to going as low-waste as possible.